frossm/worldtime/README.md

     worldtime [options] [area/city] [area/city] [...]

-You should not need any special snap permissions to run, although you may when I get around to doing the favorites import & export.
+You should not need any special snap permissions to run, although without assigning the snap more file system access permissions, you may only be able to export your favorites to your home directory.
+I'll need to look into this.

 ## Program Options